Setup Guide for ThreatCheck API

 • DNS-Based Queries: Configure DNS-based checks for high-volume lookups, if supported in your environment.

-Validate the Response
+Validate the response

 Ensure the API is correctly integrated by verifying the response format: th

-Successful Response (200 OK):
+Successful response (200 OK):

 {